mikemjm/mikemjm.github.io/_posts/2023-10-22-dockerhole.md

 Creating pihole ... done
 ```

-The container is now created and started, you can verify by issuing the following command
+The container is now created and started, verify by issuing the following command

 ```bash
 docker ps